bjamturley/MedSchoolAtlas/Pharmacology/Drug Metabolism.md

 **P-glycoprotein** is an efflux transporter on the apical membranes in the intestines, liver, kidney, and blood-brain barrier.
 It pumps substances out of cells to protect the organs.
 # Pharmacogenomics
 The study of how a person's genome influences drug behavior. **Epigenetics** are changes in phenotype but not genotype.
-There many polymorphisms of metabolic enzymes that can cause altered pharmacodynamics and pharmacokinetics.
+There many polymorphisms of metabolic enzymes that can cause altered [[pharmacodynamics]] and [[pharmacokinetics]].
 Just treat the patient as an individual, m'kay?

 If a patient is deficient in a CYP isozyme, they will get similar pharmacokinetic/pharmacodynamic alterations as a patient with a CYP inhibitor.